14 gluten-free places to eat out

 Heavenly Desserts, Wellingborough Road Northampton

-Forget savoury and prioritise the sweet as this restaurant is entirely dedicated to sugary indulgence, with a menu long enough to be called a novel… A gluten free section boasts rich choccy fudge cake, Victoria sponge and brownies so you won’t be feeling excluded from dessert heaven!
+Forget savoury and prioritise the sweet as this restaurant is entirely dedicated to sugary indulgence, with a menu long enough to qualify as a book.
+A gluten free section boasts rich chocolate fudge cake, Victoria sponge and brownies so you won’t be feeling excluded from dessert heaven!